 Expanded Plumbing Pipes

 As hot water is drawn from the tank, plumbing pipes expand and contract the water heater which may make the pipes rub against loose straps or framing.
-As a result a ticking sound is heard.
+As a result, a ticking sound is heard.

-This can be corrected after the location of noise is found and can be secured with plastic spacers.
+This can be corrected after the location of the noise is found and can be secured with plastic spacers.
 Turning the water temperature down can reduce pressure and minimize the sound.

 Water Heater Leak

-In some instances there may be a sizzling sound heard when condensation drips into burners.
+In some instances, there may be a sizzling sound heard when condensation drips into burners.
 This is usually an indicator of a leak from the water heater or the pipes and fittings.
-In rare occurrences water heater leaks can lead to a water heater explosion.
-At any sign of leaks it is best to call a plumbing professional to resolve the issue.
+In rare occurrences, water heater leaks can lead to a water heater explosion.
+At any sign of leaks, it is best to call a plumbing professional to resolve the issue.

 Water Heater Inspections Los Angeles

 No matter what the cause may be for your noisy water heater, it may be due for an inspection if you have neglected to flush the unit.
 Nautilus Plumbing is not limited to any of your water heater troubles.
-Regardless of what is causing your water heater to be noisy we have the trained experts standing by to assess the situation and repair any damages.
-With the latest technology and quality products we ensure our customers the best treatment for noisy water heaters.
+Regardless of what is causing your water heater to be noisy, we have the trained experts standing by to assess the situation and repair any damages.
+With the latest technology and quality products, we ensure our customers the best treatment for noisy water heaters.